A collective of dedicated members

 Director, Yukon

-Angélique is a bilingual translator and editor with a Bachelor’s degree in Translation from Concordia University in Montreal.
-She served as the Commissioner of Yukon from 2018 to 2023, becoming the first Francophone in the territory’s history to hold this position.
+Angélique is a bilingual translator and reviser with a bachelor’s degree in translation from Concordia University in Montreal.
+She is the Yukon Commissioner from 2018 to 2023.
+She is the first Francophone in the territory’s history to hold this position.

-In addition, she manages Angélique Bernard Communications in Whitehorse, providing translation and project coordination services.
-She was also the first employee of the Yukon Francophone women’s group, Les Essentielles, from 1996 to 2001.
+Before and after this appointment, she ran Angélique Bernard Communications in Whitehorse, providing translation and project coordination services.
+She was also the first employee of the Yukon’s Francophone women’s group, Les Essentielles, from 1996 to 2001.

-Angélique has held various volunteer and leadership roles within the Yukon Francophone community, including President of the Association franco-yukonnaise, radio host of the show Rencontres, volunteer with the Yukon Francophone History Society, and theatre director and actress.
-Additionally, she volunteers for the Special Olympics Yukon and serves as President of the Whitehorse Women’s Soccer League.
+She has served in several volunteer and leadership roles within the Yukon Francophone community, including president of the Association franco-yukonnaise, radio host of the program Rencontres, volunteer with the Yukon Francophone Historical Society, and theatre director and actress.
+She also volunteers for Special Olympics Yukon and is president of the Whitehorse Women’s Soccer League.

-She has authored books on Yukon and the Yukon Francophonie.
+She has written books about the Yukon and the Yukon’s Francophone community.

 Pierre Jury